Introduction to gravitational redshift of quantum photons propagating in curved spacetime: Applications

 \subsection{Space-based quantum networks}

 Quantum information tasks require the distribution of physical states that contain entanglement, which is the paramount resource for quantum information processing \cite{Nielsen:Chuang:2010}.
 Photons are a core system for the establishment of distant entangled nodes \cite{Duan:Lukin:2001,Vallone:Bacco:2015,Liorni:Kampermann:2021,Gundogan:Sidhu:2021,Mol:Esguerra:2023}, and they can be distributed either via optical fibre or free space links.
-Optical fibres are a convenient solution given the existing network which makes many options readily available, however, propagation in fibre is subject to significant distance limitations \cite{Okoshi:2012}.
-Photon loss in fibre limits the expected distance for a photon to travel to few hundreds of kilometres \cite{Boaron:Boso:2018}, which in turn implies the need of a significant number of quantum repeaters in order to establish entangled states over useful distances \cite{Briegel:Duer:1998}.
-Space-based links are an obvious alternative, where photons are exchanged between nodes placed at different heights of the gravitational potential of the Earth and propagate in free space.
-The Micius satellite\footnote{After Chinese philosopher Mo Di -- latinized as Micius (c.
+Optical fibres are a convenient solution given the existing network which makes many options readily available.
+However, propagation in fibre is subject to significant distance limitations since photon loss limits the reachable distance to few hundreds of kilometres \cite{Okoshi:2012,Boaron:Boso:2018}.
+This, in turn, implies the need of a significant number of quantum repeaters in order to establish entangled states over useful distances \cite{Briegel:Duer:1998}.
+Space-based links are an obvious alternative in which photons are exchanged between nodes placed at different heights of the Earth's gravitational potential and propagate in free space.
+The \textit{Micius satellite}\footnote{After Chinese philosopher Mo Di -- latinized as Micius (c.
 470 - c.
 391 BC).} of the Chinese academy of Sciences (CAS) is an example of a dedicated (quantum) technology to study entanglement distribution between distant sources \cite{Ruihong:Ying:2019,Lu:Cao:2022}.

 Space-based science suffers from the obvious problem of being affected by gravity.
-In general, propagating signals between users located at different heights in the gravitational potential of a planet can lead to unwanted effects on the state of systems themselves.
+In general, signals propagating between users located at different heights in the gravitational potential of a planet can lead to unwanted effects on the state of systems themselves.
 To date, many experiments have been performed to demonstrate single- and multi-photon exchange through free space links \cite{Vallone:Bacco:2015,Liao:Cai:2017,Calderaro:Agnesi:2018,Agnesi:Calderaro:2019}.
 Among the foreseen applications are quantum key distribution (QKD) \cite{Liao:Cai:2017}, Quantum Communication \cite{Sidu:Joshi:2021}, and Distributed Quantum Computing \cite{Cuomo:Caleffi:2020}.
 Regardless of the successes accrued so far, the level of precision of quantum systems is continuously increasing, leaving open the window to study the influence due to relativistic effects.

 A recent trend of work has initiated the study of the effects of gravity on the propagation of photons between different users located at different heights in the gravitational potential of the Earth \cite{Bruschi:Ralph:2014,Bruschi:Datta:2014,Kohlrus:Bruschi:2017,Kohlrus:Bruschi:Fuentes:2019,Bruschi:Chatzinotas:2021,Barzel:Bruschi:2022,Bruschi:Schell:2023}.
 The core idea is to model photons and excitations of a quantum field in (weakly) curved spacetime.
 Gravitational redshift is one of the key effects that modify the quantum state of the photons.
 Since standard quantum information protocols require stability of the state during free space propagation (ignoring, say, sources of noise or decoherence), it becomes evident that quantification of gravitational effects can inform on the need, or lack thereof, of keeping track of their impact.